tamberg/circuitpython-workshop/README.md

 Now press _RESET_ to make the board show up as a USB drive named _QTPYS2BOOT_.

 #### Install CircuitPython (once)
+To install CircuitPython or more precisely the CircuitPython interpreter, follow these steps:

-Download the board specific _.UF2_ file from https://circuitpython.org/board/adafruit_qtpy_esp32s2/
+* Download the board specific _.UF2_ file from https://circuitpython.org/board/adafruit_qtpy_esp32s2/

-Drop it on the USB drive named _QTPYS2BOOT_ and wait until the drive disconnects.
+* Drop it on the USB drive named _QTPYS2BOOT_ and wait until the drive disconnects.

 Now the board should show up as a USB drive named _CIRCUITPY_.